- 1. Junk Food

 “6% of wealthy watch reality TV vs. 78% of poor.”

 I can see why people enjoy the shows I mentioned above.
-They’re well written and well acted.
-The same is not true of reality TV.
+They’re well-written and well-acted.
+Unfortunately, the same is not true of reality TV.
 It’s made by stupid people, featuring stupid people, for stupid people.
-I have no nice way to say this, and frankly, I wouldn’t say it nicely if I could.
+I have no excellent way to say this; frankly, I wouldn’t say it nicely if I could.
 If you watch this stuff, you’re stupid.
 Be better.

 16. Wake Early